Hierapolis

 Hierapolis (/ˌhaɪəˈræpəlɪs/; Ἱεράπολις, lit.
-"Holy City") was a Hellenistic Greek city built on the site of a Phrygian cult center of the Anatolian mother goddess Cybele, in Phrygia in southwestern Anatolia, Turkey.
-It was famous for its hot springs, its high quality wool fabrics and dyes, and as the birthplace of the Stoic philosopher Epictetus.
+"Holy City") was a Hellenistic Greek city in Phrygia, in southwestern Anatolia, Turkey.
+It was founded in the 3rd century BC, on the site of a Phrygian cult center of the Anatolian mother goddess Cybele, It was famous for its hot springs, its high quality wool fabrics and dyes, and as the birthplace of the Stoic philosopher Epictetus.
 Its extensive remains are adjacent to modern Pamukkale in Turkey.

 The hot springs have been used as a spa since at least the 2nd century BCE, with many patrons retiring or dying there as evidenced by the large necropolis filled with tombs, most famously that of Marcus Aurelius Ammianos, which bears a relief depicting the earliest known example of a crank and rod mechanism, and the Tomb of Philip the Apostle.

 Hierapolis was added as a UNESCO World Heritage Site in 1988.
-The Italian Archaeological Mission of Hierapolis of Frigia (MAIER) has operated at the site since 1957 and is currently directed by Grazia Semeraro, Professor of Classical Archaeology at the University of Salento.
+The Italian Archaeological Mission of Hierapolis of Phrygia (MAIER) has operated at the site since 1957 and is currently directed by Grazia Semeraro, Professor of Classical Archaeology at the University of Salento.

 Geography

 Pamukkale natural formations are a part of the ancient city.

-Hierapolis is located on terrace three hundred feet above the Lycus river (modern Çürüksu), a tributary Büyük Menderes (the classical Meander), across the valley from ancient Laodicea on the Lycus and modern Denizli.
+Hierapolis is located on a terrace 300 feet above the Lycus river (modern Çürüksu), a tributary of the Büyük Menderes (the classical Meander), across the valley from ancient Laodicea on the Lycus and modern Denizli.
 It is adjacent to the geological formation of Pamukkale, meaning "cotton castle" in Turkish, famous for its travertine limestone terraces deposited by the hot springs.
 Hierapolis was located on the main road from Iconium to Ephesus, which facilitated trade with the Aegean region.